 7. Cancer Protection

-New research shows that apricots can play a significant role in protecting against diseases like cancer.
+New research show even more apricots health benefits.
+Studies prove that apricots can play a significant role in protecting against diseases like cancer.
 Dried apricots are high in antioxidants and have a high content of beta-carotene, such as lutein, zeaxanthin and beta-cryptoxanthin, compounds which can protect your cells against free radicals that cause cancers and other diseases.

 How to Select and Store Apricots